stelzinga/MF/Management_Framework-Appendix.md

 - Secondary Server Apps ⇆ Primary Suppliers
 - Secondary Server Apps ⇆ Secondary Suppliers

-This cross connectivity increases the possibilities available for Recovery!
+This cross connectivity increases the possibilities available for Recovery but also increased the number of options to switch, and thus increases complexity and slows decisions during a Disaster.

 ### Recovery
-Recovery is the set of process(es) involved in moving from Primary to Secondary which can be very detailed, but can be simplified into:
-- *Recovery Analysis*: establish which Primary Component(s) is (are) failing
-- *Recovery Decision*: assess the best way to recover by *switching* Primary to Secondary Components and make sure Primary Components connect to or use the Secondary Components.

-Recovery Analysis
-Although on paper it seems simple to establish which Primary Components fail, there are many situations where it is not so black and white.
-For example, a flaky access to a Server App may because the User App has a problem, the network in between the Server App and the User App may be partially failing e.g., flapping network components,  or the Server App itself does not work, or has a dependency on another Server App which is not working or the network in between is not working well, etc, etc.

-Recovery Decision
-The Recovery Decision should have as ultimate objective to minimise the Impact (see below).
-The decision is made based on the Recovery Analysis which as we could see above may not be that conclusive!
-Nevertheless, the decision should not only assess what to recover and how, but also assess whether it is even worthwhile recovering a component it e.g., a disconnect to a data Supplier at 16h45 could be recovered but if the Supplier stops providing the data at 17h00 and the average data update might be every 30 minutes it seems not be worth doing any effort.
-The decision should also consider the speed at which the above mentioned recovery steps can be achieved.
-If the sum of all steps to recover a Component takes 30 minutes then that may be too long.

-Ancillary Recovery Decisions may need to be taken as well, for example:
-- Clients may need to be informed and possibly recommended to temporarily do business with competitors.
-This may seem counter-intuitive, but Clients  prefer to know what their options are, and that timely, before starting to themselves suffer the consequences of an unavailability of one or more Services and subsequent Recovery.
-- Governmental agencies like regulators may need to be informed if the Activities pertain to regulations.
+Recovery is the process of switching to a Recovery Component given the Unavailability of a Primary Component.

 Recovery Process
-The actual *switch* to Secondary Component can require different steps for both the Primary Component being switched but also for the Components that used the original Primary Component:
+The actual *switch* to Secondary Component involves specific Processes that can require different Steps for both the Primary Component being switched, but *also* for the Components that used the original Primary Component!
+For example:
 - Network changes e.g., DNS, changes, re-routing, disabling an active network
 - User App changes e.g., change of configuration files and reload or restart
 - Server App changes e.g., change of configuration files and reload (or restart).
 This also includes performing a restoration of Data.
-- Location changes e.g., move to the secondary Office.
+- Location changes e.g., Staff has to move to the secondary Office.
 - Nothing e.g., the Secondary setup is effectively a so called hot-standby and will take over automatically as long as the Primary is 'declared' unavailable.

 Recovery vs BAU